(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Businesses: A business gets free advertising and (hopefully) new customers in exchange for reducing the price of goods and services.
 But consumers who have had bad experiences with Groupon deals may avoid businesses they’ve had issues with too.

 Merchants new to Groupon sometimes structure deals that end up costing a lot of money without getting many new or repeat customers.
-Also, existing customers may become more price-sensitive and seek out Groupon’s deals themselves.
+Also, an existing customer base may become more price-sensitive and seek out Groupon's deals themselves.

 Some businesses have moved away from working with Groupon and use social media channels in addition to traditional advertising as a way to boost sales without having to give a huge cut of their revenue to Groupon.

-Consumers: Groupon deals save you money because you pay less than full retail price on goods and services.
+Consumers: Groupon deals save you money because you pay less than the full retail price on goods and services.
+They even offer some student discounts.
 But it isn’t always easy to find deals for things you want or would enjoy doing.
 The fine print can also turn an amazing deal into something you can’t or won’t even use.

 In some cases, visiting a merchant and finding out their specials may have saved more money (or been more convenient) than using a Groupon deal.